 Time to Quit

-- CANSA’s eKick Butt programme is a unique online smoking cessation programme.
+- CANSA’s eKick Butt programme is a unique online support programme to help you quit smoking.
 Through a series of emails, surveys and downloads, we will guide you and mentor you as you quit smoking and non-smoking becomes a lifelong habit, not merely the time interval between two cigarettes.
 This programme supplies a series of handy tools – tried and tested – to help you quit for good.
 Click here to read more and join for free…

 - Find additional support resources to help you quit for good here…